havenorl/git-test/README.md

-This is Shaun's first git project!
+This is havenorl's first git project!